m-guseva/m-guseva.github.io/_portfolio/BudgetOverview.md

     return finanzen
 ```

 I'm also considering using machine learning to automate the categorization of these tricky expenses in the future.
-However, since there aren't many cases needing manual categorization, the current solution works well.
+However, since there aren't many cases needing manual categorization, the current solution works well enough.

 ## Create overview for each expense category